 If you are not a student at Berkeley Law, please see our section on public computing for visitors.

-New Fall 2022 students were shown an orientation presentation about Berkeley Law library and student computing resources.
+New Summer 2023 students are shown an orientation presentation about Berkeley Law library and student computing resources.
 The slides from your orientation presentation are also available here (link requires you to be logged into your Berkeley account).
 All of the computing topics and links covered during the orientation presentation are also available within the pages of this online computing guide.

 We have made PDF versions of our Printing handout and Wireless handout available for easy reference.
 The same information is also available within this computing guide in the printing and wireless sections.

 If you have any technical support questions, please do not hesitate to reach out by emailing us, or chatting with us during business hours!
 If you have more general library inquiries, consult the law library's Contact Us page to find the best way of getting assistance.

 If you graduate in May 2023, here is information about your account and privilege expiration dates.
 Please use the tabs above to navigate to the information you're seeking.
 Key dates are also highlighted in the library "How Do I?" flyer about graduation.